-- PSD messages are continuously transmitted with the most recent message transmitted repeatedly. - PSD providers send a new PSD message when the PSD content has changed.
+- PSD messages are continuously transmitted with the most recent message transmitted repeatedly. - PSD providers send a new PSD message when the PSD content has changed. - Typical message lengths are less than 30 characters.

-5.3 PSD Message Format
+5.3 Format of PSD Messages

-Program Service Data is formatted using a subset of the standard called ID3v2 (see reference [3]).
-Historically, ID3 has been used to allow textual information, such as artist, title, and genre information to co-exist within MPEG-3 (MP3) audio files.
+PSD is formatted using a subset of the standard called ID3v2.3.0 (see reference [4]).
+Historically, ID3 has been used to allow textual information, such as artist, title, and genre information, to co-exist within MPEG-3 (MP3) audio files.
 The HD Radio system uses ID3 to deliver Program Service Data along with real-time broadcast audio.

-HD Radio system implements a specific subset of the ID3v2 parameters.
-The ID3v2 general structure is as follows:
+The HD Radio system implements a specific subset of the ID3v2.3.0 parameters.
+The ID3v2.3.0 general structure is as follows:

-- The complete ID3 message is called an ID3 tag. - ID3 tags contain one or more content types referred to as frames.
-Frames contain individual pieces of information (e.g., song artist, title, etc.).
+- A complete ID3 message is called an ID3 tag. - ID3 tags contain one or more content types referred to as frames.
+Frames contain individual pieces of information (for example, song, artist, title, etc.).
 Each frame has a four-character identifier.
 For example, the commercial frame is identified as COMR. - Within frames, sub-elements called fields can exist.
 Fields further categorize the information within a frame.
 For example, the commercial frame has a field to specify sale price.